mrz-gh/MyXPs/HardwareTechnicalTips.md

 ## Verilog/SystemVerilog

 - `include vs package
-- Each module has its own scope
+- Each module has to be defined just once using

       `ifndef

       'define

         //Code

       `endif

 - xvlog, xelab, xsim - > **uvm in vivado**